Fraternity & Sorority Life Parent Information

 The transition from high school or another college to Emporia State may be challenging for your student.
 Fraternity & Sorority Life exists as a support network and hands-on learning and leadership experience.

 Fraternity and sorority members are active leaders on campus and in the community.
 Within each chapter, members are encouraged to step up and serve as officers or committee members.
 These positions strengthen leadership skills, teach organization and multitasking skills, time management and how to work as a team.
-Greek members are encouraged to be involved in other campus organizations.
+Fraternity/Sorority members are encouraged to be involved in other campus organizations.
 This allows an opportunity to develop relationships with a variety of students with different personalities and strengthen communication skills.
-These activities help build Greek relations across campus and promote unity within organizations.
+These activities help build relationships across campus and promote unity within organizations.

 Every chapter understands that its members are students first.
 Chapters and their members strive to obtain the highest scholastic achievement.
 To remain in good standing, each member must maintain a certain GPA which varies per chapter.
 Study hours and/or programs are often implemented to help members maintain or improve their GPA.
 For members struggling with classes, they are referred to tutoring programs, upper-class students in the same courses, or other resources offered on campus.
 Fraternities and sororities also offer the benefit of scholarships to collegiate members.
 Scholarships are available at the local and national levels.